April 29, 2025

 The TikTok editing process starts with high-quality raw footage.
 No amount of editing can fix a blurry or pixelated video.
 Use a smartphone with a good camera (such as an iPhone) or a DSLR (if you have the budget to invest) to record your TikTok videos.

-TikTok's tools are basic, but they're helpful for quick edits.
+TikTok's native tools are basic, but they're helpful for quick edits.
 Get familiar with them to crop, add text, add filters, clip scenes, or rearrange your clips.
+TikTok gives you a seven-day window after posting to make minor edits to captions and descriptions, but not to the video itself.
 TikTok's Effect House, for example, can help you use augmented reality to add special effects to your content.

 Image of TikTok’s Effect House